AdobeDocs/marketo-measure.en/help/bi-report-templates/marketo-measure-report-template-tableau.md

     and sn._deleted_date is null
 ```

 However, this is incorrect in that if a session was deleted, but the corresponding touchpoint is not deleted, the touchpoint data is removed from the data set.
 We want the touchpoint data present in the data set, as the touchpoint has not been deleted.
-Adding custom SQL ensures the filter criteria is applied at the table level, resulting in the following query.
+Adding custom SQL ensures that the filter criteria is applied at the table level, resulting in the following query.

 **Filters Applied via Custom SQL**